 🔸Worth The Fight Boxing & Fitness Studio: Like Orangetheory but with boxing fitness as cardio instead of running/rowing – fun, empowering bootcamp classes incorporating boxing (on your own bag, not sparring!) and high intensity interval training.
 Try it – get 7 days of fitness classes at Worth The Fight Boxing Denver!

 🔸Orangetheory Denver: Heart rate-guided HIIT classes combining running, rowing, and strength training, with the goal of being in the orange zone🧡 for 12 minutes.

 🔸F45 Denver: High intensity interval training circuit classes with a focus on functional fitness and a plethora of unique fitness equipment – and you’re in and out in 45 minutes!

 We’ve personally tried all of these options, and you can’t go wrong with any of them.
 Without further ado, let’s dive into the pluses and minuses of each downtown Denver fitness studio.

 Tip: If you still can’t decide after reading this review, remember that you can join more than one Denver fitness studio!
 Colorado is #1 of all states in number of people who are members of two fitness studios.
 All three Denver gyms featured in this post have are great as a second supplemental fitness studio.

-Which fitness studio in downtown Denver is best – Orangetheory Denver versus F45 Denver versus WTF Boxing?
+Which is the best downtown Denver fitness studio – Orangetheory Denver versus F45 Denver versus Worth The Fight Boxing?